What is Diverticulitis?

 - Healthy diet

 These two things will be enough to prevent the disease from taking over your body.
 It may sound too simple, but it’s harder to change your eating habits when you’ve been so used to junk, fast foods, and processed goods.
 It’s all a matter of discipline from your end.
-The stronger* your will power is, the better* things will be for you.
+The stronger your willpower is, the better things will be for you.
 Remember, 80% of your immune system is found in your digestive tract.
 A good meal plan makes a world of difference.

 Never assume that you won’t suffer from diverticulitis.
-Make the decision to start eating right because you’ll see how much better* things will be for you in the future.
+Make the decision to start eating right because you’ll see how much better things will be for you in the future.
 Nevertheless, you can also improve your colon health by using a cleansing supplement such as Elite Biotics.
 This supplement might improve your digestion, relieves constipation and improve gut health.